eigerproject/docs/docs/en/contributing.md

 ## :fontawesome-solid-bug: Reporting Issues

-If you encounter any bugs or issues while using EigerLang, please report them by opening an issue in the repository.
+If you encounter any bugs or issues while using Eigerlang, please report them by opening an issue in the repository.
 Provide as much detail as possible, including steps to reproduce the issue, your environment, and any relevant error messages.

 ## :fontawesome-solid-handshake-angle: Getting Help

-If you need help with anything related to EigerLang, feel free to reach out by opening a discussion in the GitHub repository.
+If you need help with anything related to Eigerlang, feel free to reach out by opening a discussion in the GitHub repository.

 ## :fontawesome-solid-trophy: Acknowledgements

-We greatly appreciate all contributions from the community. **Thank you for helping us improve EigerLang**!
+We greatly appreciate all contributions from the community. **Thank you for helping us improve Eigerlang**!

 ---